 Allison has worked with TBS since 2011.
 Allison has many years of customer service and administration experience.
 Prior to joining The Bright Solutions, she worked primarily in healthcare organizations and had direct experience assisting doctors in all aspects of office management.
 Allison manages all of our in-house operations, and since joining TBS, she has expanded her skillset to include bookkeeping, payroll, bank reconciliations, and 1099 tax filing.
-Allison earned an Associate’s Degree in Arts and Sciences from The College of Southern Maryland and is an active volunteer with her church.
+Allison earned an Associate’s Degree in Arts and Sciences from The College of Southern Maryland.
+She is also an active volunteer with her church and children’s schools.